Brent Cobb: Career

 Cobb recorded his debut album, No Place Left to Leave, in 2006 with his cousin while in Los Angeles.
 However, after some time in this period, he decided to return to Georgia.

 Country star and acquaintance Luke Bryan suggested Cobb move to Nashville which, in turn, he eventually did in 2008.
 Initially, Cobb worked as a photo developer at Walgreens but eventually managed to negotiate a songwriting contract with Carnival Music Publishing within the year.

 After obtaining his songwriting contract, Cobb then went on to write a variety of songs for many prominent stars, such as Luke Bryan's "Tailgate Blues", David Nail and Frankie Ballard's "Grandpa's Farm", Kellie Pickler's "Rockaway", Kenny Chesney's "Don't It", Miranda Lambert's "Old Sh!t", as well as numerous other performers.

 Cobb released a self-titled EP in 2012, and began opening for established stars such as Blake Shelton and Sara Evans, playing around 120 dates per year.
 In 2016, his song "Down Home" appeared on Dave Cobb's compilation album, Southern Family, alongside songs from artists like Miranda Lambert, Chris Stapleton, and Zac Brown.

 On October 7, 2016, Cobb's major-label debut album, Shine On Rainy Day, was released via the Elektra Records imprint, Low Country Sound.
 The album peaked at number 17 on Billboard's Top Country Albums chart and at number 5 on the Top Heatseekers chart.
 Cobb also has received a 2018 Grammy Award nomination as Best Americana Album for his work on Shine On Rainy Day.

-Throughout 2018, Cobb was on a headline tour in support of his newest Low Country Sound LP album called Providence Canyon, which was released May 11, 2018.
-Cobb also toured extensively as a main supporting act and special guest for Chris Stapleton on his All-American Road Show Tour.
+Throughout 2018, Cobb went on a headline tour in support of his Low Country Sound LP album called Providence Canyon, which was released May 11, 2018.
+Currently in 2023, Cobb was on a headline tour in support of his Ole Buddy Records LP album called Southern Star, which was released September 22, 2023.

+Cobb has toured extensively as a main supporting act and special guest for Chris Stapleton on his All-American Road Show Tour.

+Cobb has also toured as a special guest in 2023 on the Luke Combs World Tour.